curl/everything-curl/http/post/json.md

 You can use multiple `--json` options on the same command line.
 This makes curl concatenate the contents from the options and send all data in one go to the server.
-Note that the concatenation is plain text based and will not in any way merge the JSON object as per JSON.
+Note that the concatenation is plain text based and it does not merge the JSON objects as per JSON.

 Send JSON from a file and concatenate a string to the end: